alihuss7/sequence/README.md

 ## 4. Initialize AbNatiV cache

 The `external/AbNatiV` checkout provides the CLI and Python helpers we use in `services/abnativ_client.py`.
-After installing requirements + external dependencies, download the pretrained checkpoints once per user:
+After installing requirements + external dependencies (including NanoKink), download the pretrained checkpoints once per user:

 ```bash
 abnativ init  # stores weights in ~/.abnativ by default